Don't Pray Like a Pharisee

 Now, we’re not sure if God is impressed by high-sounding rhetoric.
 But one thing we know for sure: most people are.

-A Pharisee measure the effectiveness of his prayers in several ways, but mostly by the length.
+Third - A Pharisee measures the effectiveness of his prayers in several ways, but mostly by the length.

 Pharisees think they will be heard “for their many words.”
 (Matthew 6:7)